moja-global/GCBM.Belize/docs/postprocessing/index.rst

 This generates the plots `Figures\\Belize_Sensitivity_TropicalDry.png`, `Figures\\Belize_Sensitivity_TropicalMoist.png` and `Figures\\Belize_Sensitivity_TropicalPremontane.png`

-4. The logs are written into Summarize_DOM_Stocks.Rout, missing R packages, if any, can be installed by following the steps mentioned here: https://www.datacamp.com/tutorial/r-packages-guide
+4. The logs are written into **Summarize_DOM_Stocks.Rout**, missing R packages, if any, can be installed by following the steps mentioned here: https://www.datacamp.com/tutorial/r-packages-guide